60+ Foods That Start With AThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Also known as Eggplant, Aubergine is a long, oval shaped fruit.
 With a bright purple exterior, it has a dark and soft flesh on the inside.

 Aubergine’s are a great source of fiber, vitamins B1 and B6.
 Plus, they are high in antioxidants.

 They are often a key ingredient in baba ganoush, which is similar to hummus, and in moussaka, a traditional Greek dish.
-Aubergine is also a popular vegetable choice to be used in vegetarian curries, grilled on the BBQ, or roasted in salads.
+Aubergine is also a popular vegetable choice to be used in vegetarian curries (like in this aubergine curry), grilled on the BBQ, or roasted in salads.